-Commentary: Buildings' emissions (including schools), have fallen by 28% against baseline.
-Compared with 2015/16, emissions decreased by 13%, effectively saving nearly 3,000 tonnes of greenhouse gasses.
-Part of this reduction will have been attributable to there being fewer staff in employment and therefore less electricity use.
+Commentary: Buildings' emissions (including schools), have fallen by 17% against baseline.
+Compared with 2014/15, emissions decreased by 12%, effectively saving nearly 3,000 tonnes of greenhouse gasses.
+Towards the latter part of 2015/16 all of the 1,277 old light fittings at our three multi-storey car parks had been replaced with energy efficient LED lights, consequently reducing energy consumption and costs by 55% per year.